lightning-core/lightning/communications/high/AmikoPay_LinkMicroTransaction.md

 ###HaveNoRoute:
 Attributes:
 * 'transactionID': string.
 The transaction ID (the hash of the commit token).
+* 'isPayerSide': boolean.
+True if this is the route from the payer to the meeting point, False if this is the route from the payee to the meeting point.

 In this case, both nodes will unreserve the funds on the channel.
 The transacion finishes in a cancelled state on this link; Alice may try to establish a route by using her other links.

 The other case is that Bob finds a route.
-In that case, Bob sends a HavePayerRoute message (on the payer side) or a HavePayeeRoute message (on the payee side).
-Both have the same attributes:
+In that case, Bob sends a HaveRoute

-###HavePayerRoute / HavePayeeRoute:
+message:

+###HaveRoute:
 Attributes:
 * 'transactionID': string.
 The transaction ID (the hash of the commit token).
+* 'isPayerSide': boolean.
+True if this is the route from the payer to the meeting point, False if this is the route from the payee to the meeting point.

+Alice can send a CancelRoute message to Bob:

+###CancelRoute:
+Attributes:
+* 'transactionID': string.
+The transaction ID (the hash of the commit token).
+* 'isPayerSide': boolean.
+True if this is the route from the payer to the meeting point, False if this is the route from the payee to the meeting point.

-Alice can send a CancelRoute message to Bob.
-Since her decision to send this message is asynchronous from Bob's decision to send a HaveNoRoute / HavePayerRoute / HavePayeeRoute message, Alice can send a CancelRoute both before and after a HaveNoRoute / HavePayerRoute / HavePayeeRoute from Bob.
+Since her decision to send this message is asynchronous from Bob's decision to send a HaveNoRoute / HaveRoute message, Alice can send a CancelRoute both before and after a HaveNoRoute / HaveRoute from Bob.

 When Alice sends a CancelRoute, both nodes will unreserve the funds on the channel.
 The transacion finishes in a cancelled state on this link; Alice may try to establish a route by using her other links.
-Note that CancelRoute takes precedence over HavePayerRoute / HavePayeeRoute.
+Note that CancelRoute takes precedence over HaveRoute.
 Since it has the same effect as HaveNoRoute, precedence order with HaveNoRoute is irrelevant.

-The rest of this protocol description assumes that a HavePayerRoute / HavePayeeRoute has been sent, and no CancelRoute has been sent.
+The rest of this protocol description assumes that a HaveRoute has been sent, and no CancelRoute has been sent.

 ##Fund locking